DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - The contract `version` is incremented (patch version)
 - The statement’s `contract_version` is updated to match the new contract version

-Contracts that are no longer linked to statements (due to it being superseded by new contract version) or identified as duplicates have their `version` prefixed with `unused_` (e.g. `unused_0.0.1`) to indicate they should not be used for statement calculations.
+Contracts that are no longer linked to statements (due to them being superseded by new contract version) or identified as duplicates have their `version` prefixed with `unused_` (e.g. `unused_0.0.1`) to indicate they should not be used for statement calculations.